booleancoercion/chat-rs/README.md

 # chat-rs
 A client-server chat platform implemented in rust.

 This crate contains the library implementing the `chat-rs` protocol.
-For the server and client implementations, see the `server`, `client_term` and `client_gui` directories respectively.
+For the server and client implementations and further details, see the `server`, `client_term` and `client_gui` directories respectively.

 ## The Protocol